Purpose of the award

 Joint applications (ie where two applicants work together on a BPSU study under supervision and share the award) are acceptable.

-The 2019-20 application period closed on 11 October 2019.
-Applicants were asked to complete an application form; this along with our guidelines and scoring criteria are available to download below.
+The 2020-21 application period is now open until 16 October 2020.
+Applicants are asked to complete an application form; this along with our guidelines and scoring criteria (forthcoming) are available to download below.